Better business process design and modelling

 To help name an activity, consider its objectives; what is the expected ‘outcome’ or ‘result’ of the activity?
 What is it intended to achieve?
 What value does it contribute?

-Sharpe and McDermott, always pragmatic, suggests that if we have chosen an accurate and meaningful name for the activity, we can reveal the outcome by reversing the word order of the name, i.e. noun-verb instead of verb-noun.
+Sharpe and McDermott, always pragmatic, suggest that if we have chosen an accurate and meaningful name for the activity, we can reveal the outcome by reversing the word order of the name, i.e. noun-verb instead of verb-noun.
 For example, Fulfil Order results in Order Fulfilled.
 If you had named the activity something such as ‘Handle order’, the result is ‘Order handled’, which is meaningless without a further definition of ‘handled’.

-Reversing the word order to uncover the outcome is great start.
+Reversing the word order to uncover the outcome is a great start.
 You will find it useful to elaborate on that outcome, e.g. what exactly is a fulfilled order?
 Another useful exercise is to look at all the possible states of order, e.g. ‘provisional’, ‘confirmed’, etc. to see if additional tasks can be identified.

 Note that we named all of the activities with singular verbs, i.e. Fulfil Order, not Fulfil Orders.
 This is deliberate.
 We will return to this point shortly.